heche-psb/fossiler/README.md

 M. Prasad.
 (2008).
 Angiospermous fossil leaves from the Siwalik foreland basins and their palaeoclimatic implications.
 The Palaeobotanist, 57: 177-215.

+M. S. Mahmoud and A.-R. M. Moawad.
+(2000).
+Jurassic-Cretaceous (Bathonian to Cenomanian) palynology and stratigraphy of the West Tiba-1 borehole, northern Western Desert, Egypt.
+Journal of African Earth Sciences, 30: 401-416.

 Natland, M.L., Gonzalez, E., Cañon, A. and Ernst, M. (1974).
 A system of stages for correlation of Magallanes Basin sediments.
 Geological Society of America, Memoir, 139, 1-126.

 Ogg, James,  Ogg, Gabi and Gradstein, Felix.
 (2016).
 A Concise Geologic TimeScale.